 If your legs need a rest on the hike to the head of the falls (appropriate footwear is recommended), you can also bathe in the swimming holes open to visitors.
 And if you need some fuel as you make your way to the top, there are plenty of picnic areas, if you wish to take a packed lunch, and numerous food stands outside of the entry.
 However, if you’ve got the time, I suggest you head to the restaurant close to the main waterfall and try one of the best Pad Thai’s I’ve ever tasted.

 Important information about Kuang Si Falls:

 There are multiple transportation options to get to the Kuang Si Falls from Luang Prabang.
-You can book a seat on a bus, which will pick you up from your accomodation and drop you back in the centre of Luang Prabang town.
-You can also opt for a scenic boat ride along the Mekong River to the falls or you can jump in a tuk tuk for a cheaper transport option, which will set you back about LAK 40, 000 (approximately AUD 6.50).
+You can book a seat on a bus, which will pick you up from your accommodation and drop you back in the centre of Luang Prabang town.
+You can also opt for a scenic boat ride along the Mekong River to the falls or you can jump in a tuk-tuk for a cheaper transport option, which will set you back about LAK 40, 000 (approximately AUD 6.50).

 Admission fees & opening times

 The admission fee to the park is LAK 20, 000, which is just over AUD 3.
 The opening hours are between 7.30am and 5.30pm.

 Before my trip to Kuang Si Falls, I read that you should dress modestly as it is a special place for the local Laotian people.
 However, I found that a lot of tourists were wearing their bikinis or board shorts in the pools.
 The dress code doesn’t seem as strict as I read elsewhere, but I would suggest that out of courtesy you don’t walk around wearing just your bathing suit unless you’re swimming.